MGray55/event_app/README.md

 - Uses Angular routing for bookmarking, deep-liking and navigation.
 - One partial is re-used for adding and editing events, though a different controller is used for each funcitonality
 - On the 'Add New' view, i displayed an example of filtering a list while typing.
 Though not practical in a desktop browser, it works very well on mobile devices where a combo-box/selector is difficult to use.
+- Karma unit tests are in the 'test' folder and can be run from WebStorm IDE, or command line.
+Unlike the real app, the unit tests import the local js files in 'vendor' to run/debug.

 Other comments:
 --------------